 The majority of the world’s shingle beaches can be found in Europe, though there are some scattered across the rest of the world too.

 This is good news for local wildlife because shingle beaches allow for the colonisation of the local area by rare and endangered species.

 The reason why Brighton Beach is pebbled and has always been pebbled is simple.
-The rocks in the area up and down the coast from Brighton aren’t capable of being broken down into sand by means of erosion in sea water.
+The rocks in the area up and down the coast from Brighton aren’t capable of being broken down into the sand by means of erosion in seawater.

 The pebbles on Brighton’s Beach are mainly composed of flint.
 (Yes, the kind of flint that you can strike to make a fire).
 The famous geologist and palaeontologist, Gideon Mantell, found that some of the earliest tools ever made in the British Isles were made from the same flint as you can find on Brighton’s beaches.

 Flint’s a very useful substance in developing societies even if it doesn’t erode well into sand.

 However, the pebbles don’t naturally land on Brighton’s beaches.
 Brighton’s beaches are naturally composed of that gooey mud from dissolved limestone.
 Which would make for a genuinely unpleasant experience underfoot and which people would hardly want to enjoy on a Summer’s day.